 Larimer County Harassment Attorney

 Obtaining a reputable criminal defense attorney is vital in harassment charges throughout Colorado.
-At O’Malley and Sawyer, LLC we have decades of experience successfully defending clients facing harassment charges.
+At Sawyer Legal Group, LLC we have decades of experience successfully defending clients facing harassment charges.
 We understand that sometimes anger overcomes us as people and we say things we shouldn’t have.
 However, this shouldn’t define you or your future.
 Perhaps the communication wasn’t obscene or offensive, or what you said was constitutionally protected.
 Nevertheless, contact our office to speak with Larimer County’s best harassment defense attorneys.
 We offer a free initial consultation where we will carefully analyze your unique circumstances and suggest next steps.

 If you or someone you know is facing a harassment charge in Colorado, be smart.
-Contact the aggressive defense lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the aggressive defense lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Pexels – Pixabay